shahineb/kernel_dna_classification/src/kernels/README.md

   - `n` : mer length to be considered
   - `charset` : string with all chars to be considered (e.g "ATCG")

 It's based on the number of occurences of each n-uple made out of the provided set of chars.
 The proposed implementation presents a preindexed version of this kernel, making it hence very computationally efficient.
-However, we recommend not to use a tuple lenght greater than 7.
+However, we recommend not to use a mer length greater than 8 to avoid facing memory issues

 ## Mismatch Kernel
 (Leslie et al. 2003)